Ms Capriole T.W. Choy

 Private psychological center 2013 – 2020

-Department of Psychiatry, Klang General Hospital 2014 – 2015
+Department of Psychiatry, Klang General Hospital (HTAR) 2014 – 2015

 Porta Kabin, Hospital Kajang UPM 2012 – 2013

-Non-profit/ Non-governmental organizations 2012 – 2013
+Non-profit/Non-governmental organizations 2012 – 2013

 Center for Psychological and Counseling Services, HELP University 2011 – 2012